ElkanHub/PressClass/DOCS/PRESSCLASS/user_guide_navigating_press_class copy.md

 The Timer helps reinforce discipline, focus, and structured learning habits.

-*(Placeholder: Insert timer modes, analytics, or session history.)*

 ---

 #### Interactive Whiteboard

 The Whiteboard can be accessed directly from the Sidebar.
-It enables real-time collaboration and visual explanation, making it suitable for:
+It enables visual explanation, making it suitable for Concept mapping and problem-solving

-- Live teaching sessions
-- Group discussions and brainstorming
-- Concept mapping and problem-solving

-Changes made on the Whiteboard can be shared or saved, ensuring continuity across sessions.
+Changes made on the Whiteboard can be saved, ensuring continuity across sessions.

-*(Placeholder: Insert collaboration features, device support, or export options.)*

 ---